vincentleeuwen/python-cooking-with-objects/README.md

 **BONUS**: Now that you now better what `fetch()` fix the failing test.
 Remove the breakpoint after you are done fixing.

-We are now ready to reap the rewards of automated testing.
-Refactoring your code without the worries of possible breaking it!

 ## [14] As developer.
 I would like to have a codebase that is readable and maintainable.

-In the previous parts we have emphasized implementing functionality for the end users of our system.
-We will now focus our efforts on the readability and maintainability of our code.
 For any serious software during the entire lifetime of a project by far the most time is spent in reading, fixing and adapting existing code.
 Producing code that is easy for both your colleague and future you to pick up on is thus vital.
 Python idioms have been specially crafted for maximum expressive power with a minimum of code.
 Following these idioms is called 'writing code that is Pythonic' in the world of Python.

 Also a good ritual to maintain high quality is to refactor existing code.
 As your understanding of what you are working on decisions that you made earlier may currently not be the most effective solution.
 Or you find out that some code